 The good news is that making headway on your toxic boss problem is not only great for morale — it can potentially mean big savings in company healthcare costs.

-Bad managers are a leading cause of employee turnover.
-50% of employees leave their jobs because of bad managers.
-Replacing employees costs 1/3 to 1/2 that person’s salary, and sometimes even more.
+Bad managers are a leading cause of employee turnover, and reporting shows that 50% of employees leave their jobs because of bad managers.
+This is an expensive problem.
+Replacing employees costs anywhere from 1/2 to 2x that person’s salary.
+That means a 100-person organization with an average salary of $50,000 could be dealing with turnover and replacement costs of roughly$650,000 – $2.6 million per year.

+With that kind of expense, why do so many organizations keep bad bosses around?
 Authoritarian bosses, for example, may drive strong results in the short term.
 But they burn their people out, causing higher turnover and lower productivity in the long term.
 People may put up with being told what to do and having their ideas devalued for a little while.
-But eventually they will look elsewhere for a better environment where their thoughts and feelings are appreciated.
+But eventually, they will look elsewhere for a better environment where their thoughts and feelings are appreciated.

-Beyond the complications of finding new employees, companies tend to underestimate the time it takes to get a new employee fully productive.
-According to Wharton Professor Matthew Bidwell, it is not uncommon for it to take 2 years for a new employee to get up to the same speed as one they replaced.
+Beyond the complications of finding new employees, companies tend to underestimate the time it takes to get a new employee fully integrated.
+According to Wharton Professor Matthew Bidwell, it is not uncommon for it to take two years for a new employee to get up to the same speed as the one they replaced.

 Poor bosses often cause productivity loss, as priorities are less clearly defined and issues are less effectively resolved.
 Teams with poor managers had 27% less revenue per employee than teams with great managers, according to Forbes.